 Sensor performance as the name implies is a measure of how effective a sensor will perform.
 It is an aggregate of the results gotten from the tests conducted on a camera’s color depth, dynamic range, and low light ISO.

-The Nikon D3200 can record in MPEG-4 and H.264 video formats.
+The D3200 has more video recording formats than the 70D.
+It can record in MPEG-4 and H.264 video formats.
 The Canon 70D, on the other hand, can record video only in the H.264 video format.

-When both cameras are switched on at the same time, it will take the D3200 less time to be fully operational than the 70D.
-The reason is that it has a faster startup.
+The D3200 has a faster startup time than the 70D.
+It has a startup delay of just 400ms, while the Canon has 700ms startup delay.
+Hence, when both cameras are switched on at the same time, it will take the Nikon D3200 less time to be fully operational than the 70D.

 A smaller camera can be easily carried about and packed into a bag more conveniently than a larger one.
 In the era where portability is important, a portable camera simply conforms to present-day demands.